jvandenaardweg/homewizard-energy-api/README.md

 | GET    | /api/v1/system   | `getSystem()`    | Returns the actual system settings.
 More info in the [official docs](https://homewizard-energy-api.readthedocs.io/endpoints.html#system-api-v1-system).                                                                           |
 | PUT    | /api/v1/system   | `updateSystem()` | Configure system settings.
 Currently the only available option it to turn on and off all cloud communication.
 More info in the [official docs](https://homewizard-energy-api.readthedocs.io/endpoints.html#system-api-v1-system). |

+### Data polling
+A simple polling interface for the Energy Sockets is exposed via `api.polling.getData` and `api.polling.getState`.
+See the [examples](https://github.com/jvandenaardweg/homewizard-energy-api/tree/main/src/examples) for more information.

 ## Watermeter

 Get the water consumption in your home from the [Wi-Fi Watermeter](https://www.homewizard.com/shop/wi-fi-watermeter/):